janebabra/BuildTypesFlavorsProject/README.md

 BuildTypesFlavorsProject
 ========================

-Build Flavors Project for Android Studio
+Product Flavors Project for Android Studio

 This Android Studio Sample Code is a part of the new Chapter "Build Types - Product Flavors - Build Variants" in